tarantool/tntcxx/doc/tntcxx_api.rst

     :ref:`insert() <tntcxx_api_connection_insert>` and the ``tuple`` parameter
     is used.

-    :param const T&     tuple: a tuple to insert.
+    :param tuple: a tuple to insert.
-    :param const O&     ops: parameters for the update operation, namely, ``operator, field_identifier, value``.
+    :param ops: parameters for the update operation, namely, ``operator, field_identifier, value``.
-    :param uint32_t     index_base: starting number to count fields in a tuple:
+    :param index_base: starting number to count fields in a tuple:
                                     ``0`` or ``1``.
 Optional.
 Defaults to ``0``.

     :return: a request ID